jdorri/BART-news-summaries/readme.md

-# ABC Public Relations News App
+# RBCxImperial News Summarisation App

-This is a prototype of a news summarisation and entity-extraction tool for a hypothetical public relations firm, ABC Public Relations.
-With this app, public relations professionals can keep track of the potential mass of news content on their clients and react timely.
+This is a prototype of a news summarisation and entity-extraction tool for a hypothetical public relations firm, ABC Relations.
+With this app, PR professionals can keep track of the potential mass of news content on their clients and react timely.

 ## Installation